OfficeDev/office-js-docs-pr/docs/develop/referencing-the-javascript-api-for-office-library-from-its-cdn.md

 If you plan to publish your Office Add-in from AppSource, you must use this CDN reference.
 Local references are only appropriate for internal, development, and debugging scenarios.

 > [!NOTE]
-> To use preview APIs, reference the preview version of the JavaScript API for Office library on the CDN: `https://appsforoffice.microsoft.com/lib/beta/hosted/office.js`.
+> To use preview APIs, reference the preview version of the Office JavaScript API library on the CDN: `https://appsforoffice.microsoft.com/lib/beta/hosted/office.js`.

 ## Enabling intellisense for a TypeScript project